-I’m an author living in northern Virginia with a wife, dog, and a cat.
-When not managing a group of software engineers, I write science fiction and speculative fiction, though from time to time, I write general fiction.
+I’m an author living in northern Virginia with a wife and a cat.
+In the late ’80s, I worked on the International Space Station project These days, when not managing a group of software engineers, I write science fiction and speculative fiction, though from time to time, I write general fiction.

-I enjoy all manner of interests including golfing, reading, and attending concerts.
+I enjoy many interests including golfing, reading, and attending concerts.

-I like a variety of genres.
 Science fiction looms large on my reading list.
 I devoured the works of masters like Arthur C. Clarke and Isaac Asimov.
-For Clarke, I’ve read pretty much all of his published works.
+For Clarke, I read pretty much all of his published works.
 I’ve read the Foundation, Robot, and Empire series from Asimov.
 I happily encounter more from Asimov to add to my to-read list.
 I enjoyed the early Star Trek tie-in novel, especially Uhura’s Song and Spock’s World, as well as the Star Wars Expanded Universe.

 I also like military fiction, particularly Tom Clancey’s earlier works.
 Recently, I started sampling mysteries.

 I’ve read and enjoyed to varying degrees several classics like The Good Earth, The Red Badge of Courage, The Grapes of Wrath, A Separate Peace, To Kill a Mockingbird, The Outsiders, A Canticle for Leibowitz, The Fountainhead, and Atlas Shrugged.